Henry Dalton - Partner of Pickands, Mather & Company

 12611 Lake Shore Boulevard

 Dalton married Julia Kaufholz on January 19, 1886.
-Julia was born on January 23, 1862.
-They had two children, both of who died in childhood.
+Julia was born on January 23, 1862, in what was then Ohio City.
+Her parents, Frederick and Elizabeth Kaufholz, were early settlers.
+Henry and Julia had two children, both of whom died in childhood.

 A reticent man, who did his thought for himself and made his own decisions, was called ‘” the silent iron king.”
 When he received the Chamber of Commerce public service medal, his speech of thanks totaled just twenty-four words.

 Social memberships included the Chagrin Valley Hunt, The Country, Kirkland, Mid-Day, Pepper Pike Tavern, and Union clubs, plus the Metropolitan and Links of New York."

 Julia died on August 4, 1935, at age 73 following an illness of several months.
 Henry suffered a stroke in 1938.
 He underwent an emergency appendectomy on December 20 and died on December 27, 1939, from bronchial pneumonia at Lakeside Hospital..
 At his bedside were two nephews, Harry and George Kendrick, both of Cleveland.
 Both Julia and Henry were buried in Lake View Cemetery.